michelmbem/AddyScript/docs/classes.md

 ### Constructors

-In AddyScript, a class has a single constructor since the language does not support method overloading.
+A **constructor** is a special method that is automatically invoked by the scripting engine when an instance of a class is created to initialize that instance.
+In AddyScript, a class has only one constructor since the language does not support method overloading.
 The definition of a constructor follows this special syntax:

 ```
  [scope] constructor (list_of_parameters) [: super(list_of_arguments)]